Here’s the perfect strawberry sorbet recipe to try this summer. It’s light and refreshing and will cool you right down in the warm weather.

 • Chocolate chips: Adding vegan carob or chocolate chips or shavings to your sorbet can make it a decadent dessert.

-• Nuts: Chopped nuts such as almonds or pistachios can add a crunchy texture to your sorbet.
+• Nuts: Chopped nuts such as almonds or pistachios can add a crunchy texture to your homemade strawberry sorbet recipe.

 • Coconut flakes: Adding coconut flakes to your sorbet can give it a tropical twist.

 • Use ripe and sweet strawberries for the best flavor.
-If your strawberries are not very sweet, you can add a little more maple syrup to the recipe.
+If your strawberries are not very sweet, you can add a little more maple syrup to this frozen dessert recipe.

 • Freeze the canister of your ice cream maker ahead of time.
 A frozen canister will help the sorbet freeze faster and result in a smoother texture.